-a.
-May only use blue pen to write letters.
+- a.
+May only use blue pen to write letters. - b.

-- b.
 Must send letters, notes, or other written materials using the USPS or other approved system. - c.
-May only use jail approved stationery sold through the commissary or issued by staff. - d.
+May only use AJ approved stationery sold through the commissary or issued by the AJ.

+- d.
 A letter should fit in a standard 4 X 9 inch business envelope and should not exceed one ounce.
 Exceptions and accommodations for size and weight limit will be approved by the shift supervisor. - e.
 Must put their first and last name, and the jail address as the return address. - f.
 May not draw or write anything on the outside of an envelope other than name and address information and "legal" or "official" mail designations. - g.
 May not send out jail forms for others to fill out on behalf of the inmate. - h.
 May not send prohibited mail.
 They are subject to disciplinary action for doing so. - i.
 Should pass on prohibited mail rules to people and businesses with whom they correspond. - j.
 May not correspond with inmates in other correctional facilities. - k.
 Inmates in segregation must have the opportunity to obtain writing supplies and postage status subject to limitations to accommodate safety, security, or other legitimate interests. - J-2.
 Pre-stamped Envelopes and Postage Stamps.
 The contracted provider will make prestamped First Class business size and airmail envelopes available for inmates to buy from the commissary.
-Corrections staff should have the commissary vendor pre-stamp the address of the jail on the envelopes.
-Inmates are responsible for limiting the weight of letters in pre-stamped envelopes to one (1) ounce or less.
+Members should have the commissary vendor pre-stamp the address of the jail on the envelopes.
+Inmates are responsible for limiting the weight of letters in prestamped envelopes to one (1) ounce or less.
 Inmates may not have stamps to affix to any envelope as postage.
 An inmate may ask to mail an oversize or overweight envelope using special postal services procedures in Section K. - J-3.
 Plain Manila Envelopes.
 Inmates may use the plain manila envelope, sold through the commissary, to send a legal or official letter that weighs more than one (1) ounce or legal or official mail or program-related certificates or diplomas that should not or cannot be folded.
-The staff member that verifies an envelope contains a certificate or diploma will put his or her initials and DPSST number on the back.
-Jail staff will forward mail in manila envelopes to corrections administrative staff.
-They will put on the required postage and deduct the cost from the inmate's account. - J-4.
+A member will verify an envelope contains a certificate or diploma will put their initials and DPSST number on the back.
+Members will forward mail in manila envelopes to AJ Administration.
+Administrative members will put on the required postage and deduct the cost from the inmate's account. - J-4.
 Inspection of Outgoing Envelopes.
 Before the mail leaves the housing unit, deputies will inspect and feel the envelope and, as appropriate, return it to the inmate, confiscate it as evidence in disciplinary proceedings, or contact a shift supervisor if - a.
 The envelope is not sealed. - b.
 The return name, and address are incomplete or false. - c.
-There is drawing or non-address-related writing on the envelope.
+There is drawing or non-address-related writing on the envelope. - d.
+There is prohibited material on the envelope. - e.
+Addressee information is missing that could cause the letter to be undeliverable and so returned to the jail. - f.
+It is a manila envelope whose addressee does not meet the criteria for being legal/official mail or being a program-related certificate or diploma.